 The City may not commit federal funds under this Agreement until it has complied with the environmental review regulations at 24 CFR Part 58.
-The City's environmental review shall include, but not be limited to, ascertaining the project's effect on: historic properties; floodplains; and air and water pollution.
+The City's environmental review shall include, but not be limited to, ascertaining the project's effect on: historic properties; contamination and toxic substances (including Radon); floodplains; and air and water pollution.